Floorp-Projects/Floorp/remote/test/puppeteer/docs/api.md

 Accessibility is a very platform-specific thing.
 On different platforms, there are different screen readers that might have wildly different output.

-Blink - Chrome's rendering engine - has a concept of "accessibility tree", which is than translated into different platform-specific APIs.
+Blink - Chrome's rendering engine - has a concept of "accessibility tree", which is then translated into different platform-specific APIs.
 Accessibility namespace gives users access to the Blink Accessibility Tree.

 Most of the accessibility tree gets filtered out when converting from Blink AX Tree to Platform-specific AX-Tree or by assistive technologies themselves.
 By default, Puppeteer tries to approximate this filtering, exposing only the "interesting" nodes of the tree.